 – Foliage and other fillers

-Also included: a modern carton tube with a container and flower food mix with a small blue accessory on a stick.
+Also included: a modern carton tube of height of approximately 16cm with a container and flower food mix with a small blue accessory on a stick.

-Ideal for: the birth of a little one
+Ideal for: the birth of a little one, baby shower

 Little Prince Bouquet Information